 Computers & Chemical Engineering

 Stephan, E. A. and Chase, George, "Use of Genetic Algorithms as an Aid in Modeling Deep Bed Filtration" (2003).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 405.